 9 Types of POS Data to Analyze

 Understanding and analyzing specific types of POS data can empower retailers, putting them in the driver’s seat of their retail business.
-Check out our table of nine POS data types that can give you the control and confidence to make meaningful business decisions:
+Here are nine POS data types that can give you the control and confidence to make meaningful business decisions:

 1. Sales Data